Bee:wild hero video

 How does my money make a difference?

 Every dollar, pound or euro counts – and is sent to non-profit organizations around the world.
 From funding vital research to restoring habitats, your donations are helping to protect pollinators and biodiversity for generations.
-For more information on where your donations currently go, please scroll back up to the ‘Our current projects’ section.
-These organizations are just the start for us – many more will be coming soon as we expand our work.
-Check back for more updates.

 Why are pollinators so important?